Sport in the United Arab Emirates: Golf

 The 2013 DP World Tour Championship at Jumeirah Golf Estates delivered a US$44 million gross economic benefit to Dubai, according to research commissioned by tournament organisers, The European Tour.

 Ice hockey

 In 2018, new president of the Emirates Ice Hockey League (EHL) Vladimir Burdun was appointed.
 His role was to strengthen UAE ice hockey team and attract more business opportunities.

 In 2019, Burdun announced the goal of entering a team in Kontinental Hockey League (KHL) which involved teams from Belarus, China, Finland, Latvia, Kazakhstan, Russia, and Slovakia by 2021.
 He also aimed at getting more players ready for KHL.
 A new ice arena was expected to open in Abu Dhabi, possibly before the end of 2019, with a seating capacity of 17,000 and that venue would meet all the requirements of KHL.
-The plan was to replicate the "success" of a NHL team situated in deserts, Vegas Golden Knights.
+The plan was to replicate the "success" of an NHL team situated in deserts, Vegas Golden Knights.
 KHL and former NHL players, such as Pavel Datsyuk, Sergei Mozyakin, Alexander Ovechkin were mentioned as prospects who might help to increase the future team's competitiveness.